Daniellli/PAD/README.md

 #### Evaluation

 1.  modify the resume_path variable in the `scripts/eval_kitti.sh` file to the appropriate path of the model.
-    - use [our trained model](https://pan.baidu.com/s/1QEuGBLlevoCkkmy4d04pOQ) (extract code: pbqx) to reproduce our performance
 2.  execute the following command: